dutymate/mongo2dynamo/README.md

 ## Features

-- **Reliable MongoDB → DynamoDB migration**: Ensures safe and accurate transfer of your data from MongoDB collections to DynamoDB tables, minimizing the risk of data loss or duplication.
+- **ETL-based MongoDB → DynamoDB migration**: Extracts data from MongoDB collections, transforms it, and loads it into DynamoDB tables, minimizing the risk of data loss or duplication.
-- **Batch-based, memory-efficient processing**: Migrates data in configurable batches (default: 1000 documents per batch), allowing efficient handling of large datasets without excessive memory usage.
+- **Batch-based, memory-efficient processing**: Extracts and loads data in configurable batches (default: 1000 documents per chunk), allowing efficient handling of large datasets without excessive memory usage.
-- **Auto-approve and interactive confirmation**: Supports both automated migrations (for CI/CD or scripting) and interactive confirmation prompts to prevent accidental data transfers.
+- **Auto-approve and interactive confirmation**: Supports both automated ETL runs (for CI/CD or scripting) and interactive confirmation prompts to prevent accidental data transfers.
 - **Flexible configuration**: Easily configure all options via command-line flags, environment variables, or a YAML config file—whichever fits your workflow best.
-- **Error handling and retry logic**: Automatically retries failed operations with exponential backoff, and provides clear error messages to help you quickly resolve issues.
+- **Error handling and retry logic**: Automatically retries failed extract/load operations with exponential backoff, and provides clear error messages to help you quickly resolve issues.
-- **Test and dry-run support**: Use the `plan` command to preview migrations before performing any actual data transfer.
+- **Dry-run support**: Use the `plan` command to preview ETL operations before performing any actual data transfer.

 ## Why mongo2dynamo?

-- **Reliability**: Safely migrates data without loss or duplication.
+- **Reliability**: Safely extracts, transforms, and loads data without loss or duplication.
-- **Scalability**: Handles millions of documents efficiently.
+- **Scalability**: Handles millions of documents efficiently with ETL best practices.
 - **Easy to Use**: Intuitive CLI and configuration options.

 ## Installation